 Easily outshining the competition, Weight Watchers promotes a sensible diet, exercise, group support and a positive attitude that has been proven effective in a variety of scientific studies.
 There are no off-limit foods, and the program can be customized for those with special dietary needs.
-In-person, group meetings are the plan's cornerstone, but there are online "meetings" and support options, as well as food and activity-tracking programs.
+In-person, group meetings are the plan's cornerstone, but you can choose to do Weight Watchers without them, using online "meetings" and other support options, as well as food and activity-tracking programs, instead.

 Top-shelf performance.
 Weight Watchers encourages weight loss with a sensible diet of healthy, whole foods, plus exercise and a positive attitude.
-It earns top marks from researchers and experts for nutrition because there are no forbidden foods.
-You track your calorie intake via a point system that is currently known as PointsPlus.
-Your ideal daily caloric intake is determined by your gender, age, height and weight.
-Weight Watchers has been evaluated in a number of clinical studies, with researchers concluding over and over that it's effective for both weight loss and long-term weight control.
+It earns top marks from researchers and nutrition experts because there are no forbidden foods.
+Weight Watchers has been evaluated in a number of clinical studies, with researchers unanimously concluding that it's effective for both weight loss and long-term weight control.
+Studies show this type of diet program is easier to stick to for the long term than more restrictive diets.
+It consistently makes the "top weight loss diet" list in yearly diet roundups and expert reviews.

-Eat what you want, just not too much.
-Eating on Weight Watchers requires budgeting food points throughout the day.
-Points values are assigned to a food based upon a formula that includes fat, sugar, protein and carbohydrate count; in other words, they do the math.
+You must track food and activity.
+Eating on Weight Watchers requires budgeting food points throughout the day, which one expert review notes requires "medium" effort.
+Points values are assigned to a food based upon a formula that includes fat, sugar, protein and carbohydrate count; in other words, they do the math, but you have to be diligent about keeping track.
+There are points for specific categories, such as dairy, to help you balance your nutrients, as well as flexible points for treats.
 You can eat unlimited amounts of fresh fruits and vegetables.
-There are points for specific categories, such as dairy, to help you balance your nutrients, as well as flexible points for treats or for that second helping.
+If you don't like to track, there is an easier option called the Simply Filling Technique in which you choose from a list of foods and eat until you are satisfied, but not stuffed.
 There are many cookbooks available that have recipes with pre-calculated points.
-Weight Watchers easily accommodates people with special dietary needs, including vegetarians and the gluten-adverse.
+Weight Watchers easily syncs with several fitness devices to automatically track your activity.

 Support comes at a cost.
-There is a $20 to $30 registration fee to join Weight Watchers, depending upon the program you choose.
-An online-only membership is about $5 per week; meetings will cost you about $15 per week.
-The monthly pass at $42.95 per month waives the registration fee and gives you unlimited meetings and eTools.
-While it does cost money, experts and consumer-reviewers agree that compared to diet plans that require prepackaged meals, it's much less expensive and you get a lot for your money.
+There is a $20 registration fee to join Weight Watchers, although that fee is often waived.
+An online-only membership is about $5 per week; meetings will cost you about $15 per week, unless they're included in your monthly pass.
+The monthly passes range from $20 per month to $70 per month, and each level offers more support, such as personal coaching and meetings.
+While Weight Watchers does cost money, experts and consumer-reviewers agree that compared to diet plans that require prepackaged meals, it's much less expensive and you get a lot for your money.
+One issue we discovered: the Weight Watchers site says you can "Join for Free," but that's not quite true.
+You can't join unless you pay at least the minimum of $20 for a one-month plan, or $40 for a three-month savings plan (though the latter is not always offered, so watch for promotions).
+The "free" is merely a waiver of the starter fee of $20.

 1. U.S. News & World Report

-Angela Haupt offers a thorough overview of the Weight Watchers program.
-U.S. News & World Report's annual roundup of the best diets names Weight Watchers the best weight-loss diet, best commercial diet and easiest diet to follow.
+Angela Haupt offers a thorough overview of the Weight Watchers program which is named "best weight loss diet" in U.S. News & World Report's annual roundup of the best diets.
+It's also named the best commercial diet and the easiest diet to follow.
 It ties for third in best overall diet with The Mayo Clinic Diet and Mediterranean diet.

 Four commercial weight-loss programs, including Weight Watchers, are evaluated and rated.
 Ratings are based upon feedback from 9,376 subscribers.
 Each plan receives an overall score for initial weight loss, maintenance, calorie awareness, food variety, inclusion of fruits and vegetables, and exercise integration and encouragement.